derricks/metricsmaw/README.md

 The current set of reporters is:

--   console
+-   console_reporter

     logs information to the console

--   csv
+-   csv_reporter

     logs information to a csv file

+    Config options:

+    - directory: the directory where the csvs are created (default .)

+-   graphite_reporter

+    sends information to a Graphite server

+    Config options:

+    - host: the hostname of the Graphite server (default localhost)
+    - port: the port on the Graphite server (default 2003)

-But metrics and reporters are both defined as Erlang behaviours, providing (I hope) a straightforward plugin architecture.
+Metrics and reporters are both defined as Erlang behaviours, providing (I hope) a straightforward plugin architecture.